Doozie Dozen - Xbox 360 Games

 5. Borderlands (2009)

 Borderlands cleverly juxtaposes familiar post-apocalyptic post-modern tales with a brand new science fiction universe organized around conglomerate corporations and the pirates that prey on their greedy oversight.
 There are mystical alien powers in this universe and they left a legendary treasure somewhere on a barren planet now controlled by pirates.
 Corporation administrators and pirate gangs have been tracking down the location of the treasure.
 The player can choose from one of four mercenaries that jumps into the mix and begins the hunt for the ultimate treasure against a band of ruthless, cannibalistic pirates.
 There are a lot of different areas to explore and thousands of customized weapons to choose from.
-The bosses are memorable and generate unique auras for environmental regions that geographically seem pretty similar.
+The bosses are memorable and generate unique auras for environmental regions that otherwise seem pretty similar.

 4. Assassin's Creed 2 (2009)